-Health regions that participated in this report reported no service delivery issues related to the recruitment and retention of Dental Therapists.
+Health regions that participated in this report reported minor service delivery issues related to the recruitment and retention of Dental Therapists.
+Some regions report the inability to keep up with the growing demand for the service provided by Dental Therapists, especially in northern communities.